 The ways we can connect with others have changed a great deal since I was a kid in the 80s.
 Technology is light years ahead of where it used to be, which makes connecting easier in some ways, but mental illness likes to get in the way and put up roadblocks.

 Back in the 80s, the only I could communicate with my friends outside of school was if I phoned them.
 You never knew when a parent might be listening in on the extension, so it wasn’t the greatest way to connect with others.
 Or, if you were slightly older than me and living in a rural area, you never knew when the neighbour might be listening in on the party line.
 Eventually, email came into the picture along with dial-up internet, and then SMS text messaging on those oh-so-cool flip phones.

 Does that hyper-connectivity actually make it any easier to genuinely connect with others?
 Sometimes yes, but I would guess a lot of the time no. I would also hazard a guess that within the online mental health community, by the very nature of what we’re talking about, we’re connecting on a deeper level than some other online communities.
 I feel very connected to people on WordPress, and I really value that, but at the same time, there’s a difference between an online connection and an in-person connection (or at least there is for me).

 I think if I didn’t have the one or two people I connect with in “real life” (i.e. in person), I would feel very alone in spite of having a tight online support network.
-Perhaps that’s because it’s only since I started blogging last year that I really got engaged with other people online.
+Perhaps that’s because it’s only since I started blogging last year that I began really connecting with others in meaningful ways online.
 Before that my contacts with people were primarily in person, with a bit of phone, text, and email tossed in.
 It felt strange at first learning how to navigate an online community, but I feel nice and settled in now.